jakobkmar/pacmc/readme.md

 ### Archives

 Archives are the places (folders) where your mods are stored.
-Your `.minecraft` folder is an archive by default, but you can add more (for example to manage mods on a server, which `pacmc` is designed or aswell).
+Your `.minecraft` folder is an archive by default, but you can add more (for example to manage mods on a server, which `pacmc` is designed for aswell).

 #### Add an archive